LukeGrahamLandry/franca/devlog.md

 so thats ~40% less lit_fn and made debug mode --no-fork ~5% faster.

+// DID: just treat @builtin as a normal expression instead of a magic thing that const looks for so you can do 'const Type: @builtin("Type") = @builtin("Type");'
+// then you dont have to eat this check for every constant, you just get there when you get there.

 ## dont resolve vars up front (Apr 24/25)

 did a bunch of refactoring the scope system yesterday.